min2ha/ukwa-site/content/target/55209/index.en.md

   "start_date": "2017-06-29T09:00:00Z"
 }

-# Birmingham and Midland Society for Genealogy and Heraldry

 The Birmingham and Midland Society for Genealogy and Heraldry is the principal family history society for the counties of Staffordshire, Warwickshire and Worcestershire.